Learn About Bulk Mailing and Tracking → Marketing Mail

 How will you "stamp" your mail?

 Bulk Mail Indicia I will include a "postage paid" box (also called a "permit imprint" or an "indicia") as part of my mail piece to show that I am paying the postage at the post office.
 To do this, there is a one-time "Permit Imprint Authorization Fee".
-One fee covers all use of the postage paid box, including for other mail categories like Presorted First Class.
+If you have paid this fee for another class of mail, like Presorted Firt Class, you do not have to pay this fee again for Marketing Mail.

 Bulk Mail Precanceled Stamp I will stick a special bulk rate postage stamp (called a "precanceled stamp") on each piece.
 The stamp for commercial Marketing Mail is 10¢ each.
 The nonprofit stamp is 5¢ each.
 Either way, you then pay the balance of the postage at the post office.
 There is a 3,000 stamp minimum order for precanceled stamps.